openmultiplayer/web/docs/scripting/resources/samp_objects.md

 ---
 title: SAMP Objects
-description: This page has the information about.
+description: This page has the information about objects added in SA-MP.
 sidebar_label: SAMP Objects
 ---

 :::info

-List of all objects You can refer this [website](https://dev.prineside.com/en/gtasa_samp_model_id/) for a preview and list of all supported objects along with their ids.
+List of all objects
+You can refer this [website](https://dev.prineside.com/en/gtasa_samp_model_id/) for a preview and list of all supported objects along with their ids.

 :::